 • Syndication, using RSS or Atom newsfeed – external newsfeeds can be displayed in a course, and forums, blogs, and other features can be made available to others as newsfeeds.

 The reasons for the popularity of this open source course management system lie in the various interactive and useful features that MOODLE offers to teachers, instructors, and educational institutes for effective e-learning.
 From learning logs that aid in reflection on essential questions, sharing and communicating via live chat and forums, creating and giving quizzes, making creative lessons, creating book-like content, and teaching via podcasts and virtual classrooms, the use of MOODLE for e-learning is exemplary.

 The News Forum is a special forum that acts as an announcements tool for your MOODLE course.
 Only instructors and TAs can post to the News Forum, and by default, posts made to the News Forum are emailed to class members.
 Students cannot leave replies to the posts; it’s a one-way tool.

 Adding the Quickmail block to a MOODLE course allows instructors and TAs (and students, if the instructor allows) to send emails to course members from MOODLE.
 The system will also send notification emails to inform users of particular activities such as a new post on the News forum.
 Instructors can also look up students’ email addresses through the Settings block.

 Every MOODLE user has the ability to control how they receive email notifications from MOODLE.
 Your MOODLE profile settings control your default email digest and forum subscription settings, as well as whether or not your email address is visible to other users.

-Instructors and students can communicate and collaborate on MOODLE using Forums, sometimes called “discussions.”
+Instructors and students can communicate and collaborate using Forums, sometimes called “discussions.”
 Instructors can create topics or, depending on the forum type, allow students to create topics to which course members can post a reply.

 Upcoming Event Block and Calendar Block